andjsxbp85/ImgReporter/README.md

 # ImgReporter
-:art: This library will help you to manage image from serenity report (auto arranger and compressor image then stored it into a new floder in your Project folder) and in next version will be update in Testlink Auto Attachment for your Test Case Execution
+:art: This library will help you to manage image from serenity report (auto arranger and compressor image then stored it into a new floder in your Project folder).
+In next version will be update in Testlink Auto Attachment for your Test Case Execution

 ## HOW TO USE
 **Change maximum image size variable to your desired value (in KB):**